torvalds/linux/Documentation/admin-guide/iostats.rst

     This is the total number of sectors requested to be written to this partition.

-Note that since the address is translated to a disk-relative one, and no record of the partition-relative address is kept, the subsequent success or failure of the read cannot be attributed to the partition.
+Analte that since the address is translated to a disk-relative one, and anal record of the partition-relative address is kept, the subsequent success or failure of the read cananalt be attributed to the partition.
 In other words, the number of reads for partitions is counted slightly before time of queuing for partitions, and at completion for whole disks.
 This is a subtle distinction that is probably uninteresting for most cases.